Sources of one-to-one advice and guidance about your studies, including how to make an appointment with an IAD study development adviser.

-For academic advice and guidance, the first person you should contact is your Personal Tutor or another member of the student support team in your school.
+Personal Tutor: for academic advice and guidance, the first person you should often contact is your Personal Tutor or another member of the student support team in your school.

-The members of staff who teach your course will often be able to help.
-It might be best to ask them if you are concerned about a particular piece of work associated with that course.
-Some subject areas identify particular members of staff who can offer guidance about learning and studying.
-Check the course information in your handbook or online for details.
+Course teachers: the members of staff who teach your course will also often be able to help.
+It might be best to ask them if you are concerned about a particular piece of work (e.g. an essay) associated with that course.

 Please note that we don't have the resources to provide a drop-in service and we cannot proofread individual pieces of work or give subject specific guidance.